A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Introduction

-It can be observed that the above function $U^+$ is invariant under translation and scaling without any additional assumption.
-Hence, it is possible to impose an area preserving requirement that seems to be more natural one than the zero average assumption.
-Taking singular points $y_i^-$ and $z_i^-$ from $\Omega^N_t$, we also have a function $U^-$ being harmonic in $\mathbb{R}^2\backslash\overline{\Omega^N_t}$ that satisfies the Dirichlet boundary condition boundary.
-To find such a $U^-$, we should solve an external potential problem, although it is not possible by neither the finite difference method nor the finite element method because of the unboundedness of the domain where the problem is considered.
-As imposed in the fourth equality of $\eqref{eq:Mullins_Sekerka_intro}$, each point $x$ on $\Gamma^N_t$ is required to move at the speed that equals the jump of the normal derivatives of $U^+$ and $U^-$ across $\Gamma^N_t$.
-Once we obtain such $U^+$ and $U^-$, a direct differentiation of $U^+$ and $U^-$ yields the representative normal velocity $V_i(t) = V_i^+(t) + V_i^-(t)$ at $\mathbf{X}_i$.
+It can be observed that the above function $U^+$ is invariant under translation and scaling without any additional assumptions.
+Hence, it is possible to impose an area-preserving requirement that seems more natural than the zero-average assumption.
+Taking singular points $y_i^-$ and $z_i^-$ from $\Omega^N_t$, we also have a function $U^-$ being harmonic in $\mathbb{R}^2\backslash\overline{\Omega^N_t}$ that satisfies the Dirichlet boundary condition.
+We should solve an external potential problem to find such a $U^-$.
+However, it is impossible by either the finite difference method or the finite element method owing to the unboundedness of the domain where the problem is considered.
+As imposed in the fourth equality of $\eqref{eq:Mullins_Sekerka_intro}$, each point $x$ on $\Gamma^N_t$ is required to move at the speed that is equal to the jump of the normal derivatives of $U^+$ and $U^-$ across $\Gamma^N_t$.
+Once we obtain such $U^+$ and $U^-$, the direct differentiation of $U^+$ and $U^-$ yields the representative normal velocity $V_i(t) = V_i^+(t) + V_i^-(t)$ at $\mathbf{X}_i$.
 Consequently, $\mathbf{X}_i$ should fulfill the evolution equation

-Tangential velocity $W_i$ and its vector $\mathbf{T}_i$ is needed to make the scheme stable although they have no effect on the geometry of a curve.
-(See Proposition 2.4 \cite{Epstein} for instance.)
+Tangential velocity $W_i$ and its vector $\mathbf{T}_i$ are required to stabilize the scheme, although they have no effect on the geometry of the curve (see Proposition 2.4 \cite{Epstein} for instance).
 Normal velocity $V_i$ and its vector $\mathbf{N}_i$ definitely control the motion of a curve.
-Finally, we discretize the time variable as $t = n\Delta t (0\leq n\leq N)$ and rearrange the evolution equation $\eqref{eq:evolution_equation}$ as follows.
+Finally, we discretize the time variable as $t = n\Delta t (0\leq n\leq N)$ and rearrange the evolution equation $\eqref{eq:evolution_equation}$ as follows:

-A particular novelty of this paper is treating a boundary contact case of the Mullins-Sekerka problem in the half plane $\mathbb{R}_+^2$.
-To this end, we replace the fundamental solutions of combination by the Green function on $\mathbb{R}_+^2$.
-Since curves under consideration are open, we modify the structure of our scheme.
+A particular novelty of this study is treating a boundary contact case of the Mullins-Sekerka problem in the half plane $\mathbb{R}_+^2$.
+To this end, we replace the fundamental solutions of the combination by the Green function on $\mathbb{R}_+^2$.
+Since the curves under consideration are open, we modify the structure of the proposed scheme.
 Well-posedness of the Mullins-Sekerka problem with ninety contact angle condition was established by Abels et al. \cite{AbelsMaxWilke}.
+After that, Garcke and Rauchecker \cite{GarckeRauchecker2022} show stability and instability results of stationary solutions to the linearized problem that is either flat or a part of a circle.